 Branding as Cocktail Conversation

 Public definition of brand has existed for a while now.
-It most often occurred at cocktail parties and other social events where persons associated, and not associated, with your school would discuss what your school was really like.
+It most often occurred at cocktail parties, and other social events where persons associated, and not associated, with your school would discuss what your school was really like.
 These conversations were fleeting however and were not indexed and searchable by Google, Yahoo, and Bing.
 As a result, the content and reach of these conversations was limited.
 With the advent of blogging and social media, the game has changed.
 These “cocktail conversations” are now occurring everywhere on the web in social media channels, blogs, and most importantly, in comments at these sites.
 All of this content is now indexed and searchable which means it has a long shelf life and unlimited reach.

-The other side to “cocktail conversations” is trust.
+The other side of “cocktail conversations” is trust.
 A person was, and is, more likely to believe what their social circle is saying and believing as opposed to the glossy brochures and polished websites of a school.
 A certain apprehension occurs after a prospective family reads an independent school’s marketing material which usually results in their asking, “Is ABC Academy really like that?”
 To answer that question people often turn back to their “cocktail conversations” for corroborating and defining information.

 Is Defining Brand Hopeless?